ibm-cloud-docs/dl/order-nsp.md

    IBM Cloud will not order a cross-connect on a customer's behalf.
    {: note}

-3. After receiving the completion notice from your carrier, upload it.
+1. After receiving the completion notice from your carrier, upload it.
 The completion notice must be in PDF format with the name **completion_notice.pdf** for the automation to process it properly.
 The specific connection shows an option in the {{site.data.keyword.cloud_notm}} console to upload the completion notice.
 Notice that the connection status changes to **Completion notice review in progress**.

-4. The IBM Cloud team reviews the completion notice and accepts it.
+1. The IBM Cloud team reviews the completion notice and accepts it.
 The IBM Cloud team then places an order to have the fiber installed between the patch panel/port mentioned in the LOA and the device port.
 This process can take 1-4 business days, depending on how quickly the site provider finishes the request.
 This completes the physical-layer portion of the direct link and the connection status changes to **Provisioned.**

-5. You must then configure the BGP parameters on your Edge router for BGP session establishment.
+1. You must then configure the BGP parameters on your Edge router for BGP session establishment.
 After this completes, the **BGP status** indicates **Established** and **Link status** indicates **Up**.

    It can take up to 30 minutes for the link status to update.
-  {:note}
+   {: note}

 ## Locations
 {: #dedicated-locations}